JJLongoria/aura-helper-sf/messages/ah.scan.report.run.md

 Quality Gate to finish the scan with error.
 By default use the Low Aura Helper Quality Gate.
 Available Quality Gates: %s.
 Also can create or modify your custom quality gates for any project.
 Only one custom qualitu gate by project.

+# flags.open.summary

+Open the generated report

+# flags.open.description

+Open Automatically the generated report when finish the scan in the default browser.

 # message.running-scan

 Running Scanner...